What Are the Top Skills an Executive Assistant Should Master?

 Volunteering is another way to potentially build up transferable Executive Assistant skills.
 There are many nonprofits that look for volunteer administrative help.
 Look for opportunities that might fill gaps in experience, such as booking travel or calendar management

 Lastly, if you’re an executive or entrepreneur looking for a good Executive Assistant, check Worxbee out!
-We work tirelessly to find and recruit the best Executive Assistants and to match them with the right executives.
+We work tirelessly to find and recruit the best Virtual Executive Assistants and to match them with the right executives.
 Schedule a complimentary consultation with us to see how we can help you.

 Previous